ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     simulate a '3+3/PC' dose-finding study.

--   `r pkg("ewoc")`{#ewoc} An implementation of a variety of escalation with overdose control designs introduced by Babb, Rogatko and Zacks (1998)
+-   `r pkg("ewoc")`{#ewoc} An implementation of a variety of escalation with overdose control designs introduced by Babb et al. (1998)
     <[doi:10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9](https://dx.doi.org/10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9)>
     .
 It calculates the next dose as a clinical trial proceeds as well as performs simulations to obtain operating characteristics.